Quantitative measure equivalence between amenable groups

 \subsection{Plan of the paper}

-In Section \ref{sec: prelim}, we settle the general framework of this paper.
-More precisely, in \S \ref{sec:smooth} we introduce new notions of measured subgroups, quotients and sub-quotients that are defined via asymmetric couplings where the actions of both groups are smooth but where the freeness or the finite covolume assumption are dropped for one of the actions.
+In Section \ref{sec: prelim}, we set the general framework of this paper.
+More precisely, in Section \ref{sec:smooth} we introduce new notions of measured subgroups, quotients and sub-quotients that are defined via asymmetric couplings where the actions of both groups are smooth but where the freeness or the finite covolume assumption are dropped for one of the actions.
 Such notions satisfy natural composition rules that are gathered in Proposition \ref{prop:CombineCouplings}.
-In \S \ref{sec: integrability conditions}, we make these notions quantitative by adding integrability conditions.
-The behavior of these integrability conditions under composition is studied in \S \ref{sec:compositioncouplings}.
-Finally, \S \ref{sec: OE couplings} is dedicated to similar notions in the orbit equivalence setting.
+In Section \ref{sec: integrability conditions}, we make these notions quantitative by adding integrability conditions.
+The behavior of these integrability conditions under composition is studied in Section \ref{sec:compositioncouplings}.
+Finally, Section \ref{sec: OE couplings} is dedicated to similar notions in the orbit equivalence setting.

-In Section \ref{sec:Bowen}, we prove a general monotonicity result of the volume growth under measured sub-quotients satisfying certain integrability conditions.
+In Section \ref{sec:Bowen}, we prove a general monotonicity result for the volume growth under measured sub-quotients satisfying certain integrability conditions.
 The proof is largely inspired (although different) from Bowen's original proof of the invariance of volume growth under $\LL^1$ measure equivalence.